HKDSE writing-loop practice

 Many students believe their phones help them relax, yet the same devices often interrupt the concentration needed for serious study.
 I support a weekly no-phone study period because it gives students protected time to think deeply, organise ideas, and finish tasks without constant distraction.
 This does not mean phones are evil.
 Instead, it recognises that good habits rarely appear by accident.
 Schools already create structures for sports, reading, and homework.
 A protected study block would do the same for attention.

-Estimated result
+Estimated range

 Content